ntvs/mvmodels/README.md

 ## Properties
 ### mvmodels.schemas
-Returns an array of objects containing all available schemas in the form
+Returns an array of objects containing all available schemas in the form:
 ```javascript
 [
     {"name": "VideoFile", "schema": VideoFile},